10Kft/10kft-api/CONTRIBUTING.md

-# Contributing to 10,000ft API User Guide
+# Contributing to Resource Management by Smartsheet API User Guide

 ## Purpose

-This guide explains how to contribute to the 10,000ft User Guide.
-The actual 10,000ft API documentation can be viewed [here](https://10kft.github.io/10kft-api/).
+This guide explains how to contribute to the Resource Management User Guide.
+The actual Resource Management API documentation can be viewed [here](https://10kft.github.io/10kft-api/).

 ## Submitting Changes
 The project should be tested locally before putting up a pull request to ensure that the changes are working as expected and original functionality is not affected.